 “I intend to counter local trends by providing patient-centered health care.
 This will improve the doctor-patient experience by using the technology and services we have at our fingertips.
 Furthermore, I want to help my patients be engaged in their overall health and wellness.
 Over time these efforts can lower the overall cost of primary care and healthcare in general.”

 Across the United States, more and more patients are having problems with their insurance companies.
 Large deductible plans are increasingly common.
 Doctors from other states are managing care protocols and telling patients on what they feel is necessary.
 It destroys the doctor/patient relationship and because of this reason there are many clinics across the country have moved to a more direct primary care (concierge) practice model.

-is expensive, inefficient, and often doesn’t produce optimal outcomes.
+American healthcare is expensive, inefficient, and often doesn’t produce optimal outcomes.
 Concierge medicine, also known as direct primary care, helps address all three problems.
 Direct primary care is a fee-based care model that forges closer connections between patients and providers, encourages preventive and proactive care, reduces bureaucracy and overhead for physicians and health systems, and provides an alternative to increasingly expensive health insurance coverage.

 Advantages of Concierge Medicine